 Lesson 3: Volume of 3D Shapes

-In “Pack It Up!
-What Will Fit?” students will understand formulas used to measure the volume of these basic three-dimensional shapes: a rectangular prism, a cylinder, and a square pyramid.
+Students will be able to use formulas to measure the volume of a rectangular prism, a cylinder, and a square pyramid.

 - Worksheet 3 Printable (PDF)

 Time Required: 30 minutes, plus additional time for worksheets